Auxiliatrix/PitAssisstant_Old/README.md

 Currently, PitAssisstant goes under the name of HannahBot, named after the wonderful organizer Hannah, from team 604.
 As of right now, PitAssisstant(HannahBot) is version 1.8, and supports description-based queries and several easter eggs, because programmers get bored.

-The code is open-source, so that you can all look at it and pretend to look smart while saying "yeah, I totally could have done that."
-Well, you didn't.
-604 Quixilver's Programmers did.
+The code is open-source, under the MIT License.

 ###Commands:
 - help - display commands